nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/migration_sysbuild.rst

 * Sysbuild output files have different names and locations (they are namespaced).
 * Sysbuild introduces support for file suffixes, replacing the deprecated build type used by child/parent images.

-The changes needed to convert a child/parent image project to a Sysbuild project depend on the features used.
+The changes needed to convert a child/parent image project to a sysbuild project depend on the features used.
 Review how :ref:`sysbuild` works to understand the basic usage and configuration methods, and how these differ from a child image build, before proceeding with project migration according to the guidelines listed in the following sections.

 .. _child_parent_to_sysbuild_migration_sysbuild_configuration_file: